using Selenium and Java

 More often than not, people say that the main problem with this technology is the maintenance.
 And these people are right.
 We struggle when the tested system changes, making our tests obsolete.
-These changes are inevitable and cause maintenance overhead that can lead to the failure of test automation projects.
+These changes are inevitable and cause maintenance overheads that can lead to the failure of test automation projects.

 - A laptop